mattjh1/mattjh-blog/content/post/home-server-part6.md

 _This is Part 6 of my home server journey.
 [Part 1](../home-server-part1) covered the inspiration, [Part 2](../home-server-part2) the Docker spiral, [Part 3](../home-server-part3) backups and security, [Part 4](../home-server-part4) the network rebuild, [Part 5](../home-server-part5) split DNS and the Caddy ingress that made the server load-bearing in the first place._

 ## Why Not a Pi

-A Raspberry Pi sounds like the obvious fallback right up until you look at it as another box to maintain.
-SD card eventually corrupts.
-PSU ages.
-OS updates need attending to.
-It's a second always-on appliance whose only job is "be there when the other one isn't" — and it has its own failure modes that aren't correlated with the failure modes of the thing it's backstopping.

 What I actually wanted was a fallback that **shared a failure domain with the network itself**.
-If the router is gone, DNS being gone is irrelevant — the internet is already gone.
+If the router is gone, DNS being gone doesn't matter — the internet is already gone.
 If the router is up, the fallback should be up too.
-By that logic the right place to run the backup DNS is the router.
+By that logic, the right place to run a backup resolver is the router itself.

+A Raspberry Pi fails that test before you even plug it in.
+It's a separate appliance with its own power supply, its own SD card, its own OS updates — failure modes that have nothing to do with the network going down.
+The one time you actually need the fallback, you find out the Pi kernel-panicked three days ago and nobody noticed.

 The RB5009 can do this.
-RouterOS 7.4 added container support — not Docker, just enough Linux to run an OCI image with sane-ish defaults.
-The official documentation is unusually candid about the security trade-offs, the resource ceiling is modest, and the tooling is barebones.
-For a single-purpose, always-on resolver, it's exactly the right shape.
+RouterOS 7.4 added container support...

 ## The Hardware Footprint